 The Residential Group Homes provide services to youth ages 13-17 who are in need of long-term foster care placement.
 These homes are an additional service designed to supplement and enhance the traditional programs historically provided for foster care.

-Arnette House two homes, one each for six boys and six girls, that focus on the physical and emotional well-being of the individual clients and teach methods for sustaining basic life skills aimed at fostering self-sufficiency.
+Arnette House has two homes, one each for six boys and six girls, that focus on the physical and emotional well-being of the individual clients and teach methods for sustaining basic life skills aimed at fostering self-sufficiency.
 The youth are provided a healthy and supportive home-like environment, which meets basic needs, and will assist in their goal to become self-sufficient once they age out of foster care when they turn 18.

 Project Safe Place